 From Coast to Castle: 7 days driving Northern Ireland’s spectacular Causeway Coastal Route

-Still undiscovered by many, Northern Ireland hides some of the best natural wonders on the whole of the Emerald Isle: from an unspoilt coastline shaped by giants to stunning valleys that have inspired writers and artists throughout time.
+Still undiscovered by many, Northern Ireland hides some of the best natural wonders on the whole of the Emerald Isle: from an unspoiled coastline shaped by giants to stunning valleys that have inspired writers and artists throughout time.

 The region’s most famous driving route, the scenic Causeway Coast, starts just minutes from Belfast City and winds along the narrow strip of coastline between the North Channel and steep cliffs.
 It takes you on an outstanding journey through Northern Ireland’s cultural and natural heritage.

 Ranked among the Top Five Road Trips worldwide, the Causeway Coastal route is the perfect place to enjoy a relaxing campervan holiday in Northern Ireland.
-With several direct flights to Belfast – where the route starts – from the UK & Europe and many low cost flights to Dublin, you can hire a campervan from Bunk Campers’ Belfast or Dublin depots and start your road trip just after landing.
+With several direct flights to Belfast – where the route starts – from the UK & Europe and many low-cost flights to Dublin, you can hire a campervan from Bunk Campers’ Belfast or Dublin depots and start your road trip just after landing.

 A campervan is a great option for the route, offering transport and self-catering accommodation in one for your holiday.
 From the painted walls of Belfast to the stone walls of Derry, follow this 7-day driving tour to discover the Causeway Coastal Route with the freedom and comfort of a home on wheels.